Backjumping: Conflict-based backjumping

-While the violated constraint chosen in each leaf does not affect the safeness of the resulting jump, choosing constraints of highest possible indices increases the highness of the jump.
-For this reason, conflict-based backjumping orders constraints in such a way constraints over lower indices variables are preferred over constraints on higher index variables.
+While the violated constraint chosen in each leaf does not affect the safety of the resulting jump, choosing constraints of highest possible indices increases the highness of the jump.
+For this reason, conflict-based backjumping orders constraints in such a way that constraints over lower indices variables are preferred over constraints on higher index variables.

 Formally, a constraint $C$ is preferred over another one $D$ if the highest index of a variable in $C$ but not in $D$ is lower than the highest index of a variable in $D$ but not in $C$.
 In other words, excluding common variables, the constraint that has the all lower indices is preferred.

 In a leaf node, the algorithm chooses the lowest index $i$ such that $x_1,\ldots,x_i$ is inconsistent with the last variable evaluated in the leaf.
 Among the constraints that are violated in this evaluation, it chooses the most preferred one, and collects all its indices less than $k+1$.
 This way, when the algorithm comes back to the variable $x_{k+1}$, the lowest collected index identifies a safe jump.

 In practice, this algorithm is simplified by collecting all indices in a single set, instead of creating a set for every value of $k$.
 In particular, the algorithm collects, in each node, all sets coming from its descendants that have not been skipped by backjumping.
 When retracting from this node, this set is removed the variable of the node and collected into the destination of backtracking or backjumping.